martylamb/tictac/README.md

 ###Syntax
-Tictac uses three special types of blocks in addition to the plain text of the template itself, called **Java blocks**, **escaped values**, and **unescaped values**.
+Tictac uses three special types of blocks in addition to the plain text of the template itself.
+These are called **Java blocks**, **escaped values**, and **unescaped values**.
 Each block has a starting delimiter and ending delimiter, **but the ending delimiter is optional**.
 If omitted, each block ends at the end of the line.
 Thus:

 ```java
 %% for (int i = 0; i < 10; ++i) { %%